laanwj/adlmidi/README.md

 adlseq
 =======

-A softsynth with OPL3 emulation based on [ADLMIDI](http://bisqwit.iki.fi/source/adlmidi.html) by Joel Yliluoma.
+A multitimbral softsynth with OPL3 (Yamaha YMF262) emulation based on [ADLMIDI](http://bisqwit.iki.fi/source/adlmidi.html) by Joel Yliluoma.
+This is the sound chip that was in Soundblaster Pro 2.0, as well as other retro-computing devices.
 It can currently take MIDI input from MIDI files or ALSA sequencer input.

 ![](doc/screenshot/adlmidi.png)